IronScheme/IronScheme/README.md

 ```
 msbuild "IronScheme\IronSchemeCore.sln" /verbosity:minimal /p:TargetFrameworkVersion=v2.0 /p:Configuration=Release
 ```
-Note: this will only build the essentials, basically no web projects.
+**Note:** this solution will only build the essentials, basically no web projects.

 Notes
 =====